ioos/glider-dac/_docs/ngdac-netcdf-file-submission-process.md

     **IMPORTANT: New deployments cannot be created by logging into the ftp server.
 All new deployments must be created via the process described above.**

 5. After the deployment has been registered, click on the deployment name to take you to the deployment metadata page and specify the **operator**.
 Once the deployment has been completed (i.e.: the glider has been recovered or the deployment has been completed), click the **Completed** check box to denote that the data is ready for archiving by [NCEI](http://www.ncei.noaa.gov).
+See the [section below](ngdac-netcdf-file-submission-process.html#dataset-archiving) for more details on the NCEI archival process.

 ## Submission of NetCDF Files